Sipley/proposal-defense/index.md

 ![timeline](assets/img/timeline.png)

 ---

-## Funding

-> - Secured

-> - Pending

-> - Promising

----

 ## Future directions

-> 1. Assess the extent to which, and under what circumstances, escape-and-radiate coevolution emerge across the tree of life
+1. Assess the extent to which, and under what circumstances, escape-and-radiate coevolution emerge across the tree of life
-> 2. Extending `coevolve` to include additional models
+2. Extending `coevolve` to include additional models

 --- .segue h2 bg:darkslategray